lynnfaraday/aresmush.com/tutorials/code/chopping-block.md

 You can't go dark on Ares.
 Why not?
 Because I find the idea of lurking admins to be creepy, and very big-brother-ish.

 If you don't want to be bothered, there's a 'duty' command to mark yourself as off-duty.
-You can also use the 'do not distrub' feature on pages.
+You can also use the 'do not distrub' feature on pages/PMs.

 ## Force